What is auto-activation?

 Auto-activation is a self-service process that a customer can perform in the ZorgDomein application to fully automatically activate a connector with an external application without the intervention of the vendor of the external application or ZorgDomein.
 Currently auto-activation only supports the following components:

 With the introduction of the ZorgDomein interface in primary care, we want to enable a low threshold for paramedics to connect to ZorgDomein.
-Because the primary care market includes tens of thousands of caregivers, we want to ensure that the setup of a new customer’s connection is highly efficient.
-Auto-activation is the process in which we reduce the manual interactions between the XIS supplier, the customer and ZorgDomein to a minimum.
+Because the primary care market includes tens of thousands of healthcare suppliers, we want to ensure that the setup of a new customer’s connection is highly efficient.
+Through auto-activation we reduce the manual interactions between the vendor of the external application, the customer and ZorgDomein to a minimum.

 When establishing an interface between the XIS of the customer and ZorgDomein, a one-time activation process is required.
 Upon completion, ZorgDomein and the XIS have successfully agreed upon a unique identifier to distinguish the customer’s organization.
 This identifier will be included in all FHIR messages that ZorgDomein will send to the XIS after the process of auto-activation has been completed successfully.
 This way the XIS can identify the destination of incoming messages.

 The process of auto-activation consists of a number of consecutive steps as displayed in the following diagram: